What is climate change?

 What a Certificate in Climate Change prepares you to do

-When you commit to studying climate change, you gain the opportunity to develop the skills and policy insights that will allow you to make a positive impact on the environment.
+When you commit to studying climate change, you gain the opportunity to develop the skills and policy insights that will allow you to make a positive impact on the environment and address the pressing impact of climate change.
 In the 4-course Certificate in Climate Change at Penn LPS Online, you’ll obtain an understanding of the Earth’s climate system and the ways it has changed over time.
 Through the lens of oceanic and atmospheric sciences, you’ll learn about the natural and human activities that drive climate change and develop the rhetorical ability to effectively communicate your understanding with a diverse audience.

 Read on to discover more about the skills and knowledge you will obtain in the Certificate in Climate Change at Penn LPS Online.